carolinecerussi/Robot_Translator/README.md

 # Mr Robo

-#### By Caroline Cerussi & Joe Jack
+#### By Caroline Cerussi

 ####
-An address directory application that allows the user to add, find and assign a id reference number to the contact.
+This webpage takes a users inputted number, then translate and returns it in Mr.Robo's language.

 ## Technologies Used